- Craig Wright claims to have invented Bitcoin, but his claims have never come with conclusive evidence

-When trying to sum Craig Wright up, the Wired article from 2015 that opened the whole can of worms made a neat summary that, three and a half years later, still rings true today:
+When trying to sum Craig Wright up, the Wired article from 2015 that opened the whole can of worms made a neat summary that, all these years later, still rings true today:

 Either Wright invented bitcoin, or he’s a brilliant hoaxer who very badly wants us to believe he did.